ogdenpm/intel80tools/Doc/Cports.md

 										     copy /Y fort.12a+fort.12 file.lst]
 cleanup: [del|rm] file.pol file.sum 		[rm | del] fort.*

+Note that file can be any valid OS filename prefix and a directory path is supported

-Note plm81 and plm82 also support -v & -V which show version information and provide simple help
+plm81 and plm82 also support -v & -V which show version information and provide simple help
 ```

 ### binobj, hexobj & objhex